jkuruzovich/syllabus_sofmda/readme.md

 - **Acemoglu, D., Makhdoumi, A., Malekian, A., & Ozdaglar, A. (Forthcoming, June 2024).** When big data enables behavioral manipulation. *American Economic Review: Insights*.

-## Week 9: Cybersecurity and Privacy in the Digital Age
+## Week 9: Judgement, Decision Making, and Cybersecurity in the Digital Age

-This week, we will explore the challenges and strategies related to data security, privacy, and ethical concerns in the digital age.
-The readings focus on topics such as user experience dark patterns, firm social performance and data breaches, peer-to-peer loan fraud detection, and the influence of attribute framing on decision-making.
+This week, we delve into the complexities of decision making and cyber security in the digital age.

 **Readings:**